ichangoro/AutomatedWebTest.BalsamInternational/README.md

         - npm install (you will notice that a node_modules folder will be available in your files tree)
         - npm install -g allure-commandline
         - npx playwright install (to ensure all browser engines are installed.)
+    3. After cloning default branch is set to main, please switch to the current work branch "feature/initialSetup".
-    3. check .env file is present and has the intended value "BASE_URL=https://www.balsamhill.com/"
+    4. check .env file is present and has the intended value "BASE_URL=https://www.balsamhill.com/"

 ## Running test - we have ways to run
     Option 1: Open the target test (specs\tests\addToCart.spec.ts) make sure file is open then press F5 (I have created a debugger for this repository)